Joshua Tree National Park: Mojave Desert

 The higher and cooler Mojave Desert is the special habitat of Yucca brevifolia, the Joshua tree for which the park is named.
 It occurs in patterns from dense forests to distantly spaced specimens.
 In addition to Joshua tree forests, the western part of the park includes some of the most interesting geologic displays found in California's deserts.
 The dominant geologic features of this landscape are hills of bare rock, usually broken up into loose boulders.
 These hills are popular among rock climbing and scrambling enthusiasts.
 The flatland between these hills is sparsely forested with Joshua trees.
 Together with the boulder piles and Skull Rock, the trees make the landscape otherworldly.
 Temperatures are most comfortable in the spring and fall, with an average high/low of 85 and 50 F, respectively.
 Winter brings cooler days, around 60 F, and freezing nights.
 Snows occur occasionally at higher elevations.
 Summers are hot, over 100 F during the day and not cooling much below 75 F until the early hours of the morning.

 Joshua trees dominate the open spaces of the park, but in among the rock outcroppings are piñon pine, California juniper (Juniperus californica), Quercus turbinella (desert scrub oak), Quercus john-tuckeri (Tucker's oak), Quercus cornelius-mulleri (Muller's oak), Cylindropuntia chuckwallensis (chuckwalla cholla), and Opuntia chlorotica (dollarjoint pricklypear).

 These communities are under some stress, however, as the climate was wetter until the 1930s, with the same hot and dry conditions that provoked the Dust Bowl affecting the local climate.
 These cycles were nothing new, but the original vegetation did not prosper when wetter cycles returned.
 The difference may have been human development.
-Cattle grazing took out some of the natural covers and made it less resistant to the changes.
+Cattle grazing took out some of the natural cover and made it less resistant to the changes.

-There are fewer Joshua tree seedlings surviving in the park.
+Fewer Joshua tree seedlings are surviving in the park.
 It is forecasted that by 2099, under the high emission scenario, the park will increase in temperature by 8 °F. This would make most of the national park unsuitable for Joshua tree growth.
 Under the low emission scenario, 80% of suitable Joshua tree habitat could be lost.

 The desert tortoise population has decreased due to habitat loss and climate change.
 Lizards in the park are also at risk.
 Bird species have declined 43% according to studies conducted in 1908–1968 and 2013–2016.